liamg/peridot/README.md

 ## Documentation

 Please see the [official documentation](https://www.liam-galvin.co.uk/peridot/guide) to get started.
+You can see a [real-world example of peridot managing dotfiles here](https://github.com/liamg/peridot-config).